QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2021-09-11-setting-up-two-raspberry-pi-and-installing-k3s.md

 You can connect to the cluster from your local machine by importing the connection settings shown through the info from the cluster

 Save the output from the config command you ran on the master node.
 Put it into a file named config under ~/.kube.
 Merge it if you have a file from before for one or more other clusters.

 ![](../assets/k3s-kubeconfig.png)

-Now we can check out our deployment status
+Now we can check out our deployment status with kubectl, it will use our configuration that we saved in the previous step.

 ```
 kubectl get nodes